top of page

 3. Spiritual and Existential Support: Recognizing that spirituality and personal beliefs play a significant role in end-of-life experiences, hospice care often incorporates spiritual and existential support.
 Chaplains or spiritual counselors are available to provide guidance, comfort, and help patients and their families find solace in their own belief systems.

 4. Assistance with Activities of Daily Living (ADLs): Hospice care includes support with activities such as bathing, dressing, toileting, and grooming.
-Skilled caregivers or home health aides are available to provide assistance as needed, allowing patients to maintain their dignity and independence.
+Hospice aides are available to provide assistance as needed, allowing patients to maintain their dignity and independence.

 5. Medication Management: Hospice teams closely monitor medication regimens to ensure that pain is adequately managed, symptoms are controlled, and any potential drug interactions or side effects are addressed promptly.
 Medication adjustments may be made to maintain optimal comfort and quality of life.